merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

 The constructors are called from left to right, as is the execution of the transformations.
 However, we can see that the iterators are called from right to left.

-.. admonition:: PyTorch

-    There are already special Composables implemented for interfacing with PyTorch such as :py:class:`TorchIterable` or :py:class:`SplitByWorker`.
-Examples are given in the :ref:`PyTorch integration section <pytorch_example>`.
-..
-    Note that PyTorch Dataloader requires the iterable passed to be pickable when using multi-processing.
-That is, our custom Composable can't have a non-pickable object such as a `fssepc` object.
-A solution is to create the object in the `__iter__` method instead of inside the constructor.

 Source in a Stream
 ------------------------